-The Camino Rojo regional exploration program continued during Q2-2022, consisting of geophysical airborne (drone) magnetic and induced polarization surveys, as well as soil geochemical sampling, mechanical trenching and reverse circulation ("RC") drilling.
-RC drilling is focused on testing exploration targets northeast and southwest of the Camino Rojo Oxide Mine, and one target located 3 km to the south.
-Drill permits for part of the exploration targets have been received and additional permits to allow drilling to the northeast and southwest of the mine structural trend are expected in Q3-2022.
+The Camino Rojo regional exploration program continued during Q3 2022, consisting of airborne (drone) magnetic and induced polarization geophysical surveys, as well as soil geochemical sampling, mechanical trenching, and RC drilling.
+RC drilling is focused on testing exploration targets near and along strike of the Camino Rojo Oxide Mine.
+Results from RC drilling completed in Q2 2022 and early Q3 2022 are available in our press release dated September 12, 2022 (Orla Mining Advances Exploration & Growth Pipeline).
+Drilling will continue along the mine trend, pending receipt of required drill permits.

-During the second quarter of 2022, \$0.8 million was expensed on exploration and evaluation activities at Camino Rojo.
+During the third quarter of 2022, \$3.5 million was expensed on exploration and evaluation activities at Camino Rojo.